eanioner/ClientServerTCPandUDP/README.md

 # ClientServerTCPandUDP

-1) To build a project enter in command line "cmake ./"
+1) To build a project enter in command line "cmake ./", and then "make"

 2) To run server with TCP enter "./server"